Miss Ann-Marie Hainsworth

 The end of the day is 3.30pm and the children will be handed over to you from the door to the classroom.
 Your child has a named peg for coats and bags.
 They can also keep their outdoor trainers and wellies in school.
 In the class they have a named tray for work, books and things to take home, you may wish to remind them to look in their tray at home time.

 Children in Reception can be booked in for Breakfast, After School Club and Holiday Club.
 There is a charge for these arrangements and bookings must be made in advance.
-Please call in at the office for booking forms and information on activities and timings for each event.
-Information on these is sent home at regular intervals.
+Please contact the School Ofiice for further information.

 The School Timetable